medic/cht-core/README.md

 Medic Mobile is a nonprofit organization on a mission to improve health in the hardest-to-reach communities through open-source software.
 Medic Mobile serves as the technical steward of the Community Health Toolkit.

 For the latest changes and release announcements see our [release notes](https://github.com/medic/medic/tree/master/release-notes).
+Our exact support matrix (including older app versions) can be found [in our docs](https://github.com/medic/medic-docs/blob/master/installation/supported-software.md).

 ## Table of Contents